BP profit outstrips forecasts, lifted by higher oil output

 Second-quarter production rose to 3.8 million barrels of oil equivalent per day, 4% higher than a year earlier.

-BP said it expects third-quarter 2019 reported production to be lower than second-quarter, reflecting maintenance activities as well as the impact of Hurricane Barry on operations in the U.S. Gulf of Mexico.
+BP said it expects third-quarter 2019 reported production to be lower than second-quarter, reflecting maintenance activities as well as the impact of Hurricane Barry on operations in the Gulf of Mexico.

 Benchmark Brent crude oil prices in the second quarter averaged around $69 a barrel, up from $63 the previous quarter but down from $74 a barrel a year earlier, BP said.